Vietnam Colony: Plot

-G. Krishnamoorthy, who hails from a respectable Tamil Brahmin community, gets a job with the Calcutta Construction Company as a construction supervisor.
+G. Krishnamoorthy, who hails from a respectable Tamil Brahmin family, gets a job with the Calcutta Construction Company as a construction supervisor.
 He is really excited about this until his new colleague, K. K. Joseph, persuades him not to take the job.
 He tells Krishnamoorthy that their job is to vacate the infamous Vietnam Colony, a poor colony inhabited by day labourers, of its residents so that the building company can clear the land for construction.
 Joseph adds on the fact that the company has been trying to vacate the residents for years, but it has failed due to the efforts of three criminal leaders: Paravoor Ravuthar, Irumbu John and Kannappa Srank.
 Adding insult to injury, Joseph remarks that Krishnamoorthy is too weak to stay there and take on the criminals due to his sensitive Brahmin mannerisms.
 Krishnamoorthy decides that Joseph is right; the job is too dangerous for them.

 Later that evening, Krishnamoorthy confronts his mother and tells her that he will be rejecting the job offer.
 However, his strong-willed mother won't let him free that easily.
 Moreover, Krishnamoorthy's relatives, whom his late father borrowed money from, demand their money back from Krishnamoorthy and threaten him if he doesn't take the job.
 His circumstances leave him no choice but to accept the offer.

 Krishnamoorthy talks to his boss and the company lawyer, Advocate Thomas.
 They decide to utilize Krishnamoorthy's background in drama by making him and Joseph pose as harmless writers who want to document colony life so that they can destroy the colony from within.
 They also have made arrangements for the duo to stay at Pattalam Madhavi's house.

 The next day, the duo arrives at the colony and finds the house.
 However, upon the advice of Erumely, the broker, Madhavi mistakes Krishnamoorthy as a marriage proposal for her daughter, Unni, who takes a liking to Krishnamoorthy immediately.
 Krishnamoorthy is not used to the new way of living, especially being so close with a girl, so everyone chides him and calls him Swami.
 Krishnamoorthy becomes annoyed at first, but he accepts his new nickname.